 Welcome to the Greener Fram web site.
-Greener Fram, which takes the inspiration for its name from the small town of Framlingham in Suffolk, is a community group that has been created to raise local awareness of green issues such as global warming and to suggest practical ideas for reducing energy consumption and creating a sustainable community.
+Greener Fram, which takes the inspiration for its name from the small town of Framlingham in Suffolk, is a community group that has been created to raise local awareness of green issues such as climate change, global warming and to suggest practical ideas for reducing energy consumption and creating a sustainable community.

 What is Greener Fram?

 Greener Fram is an independent, voluntary, environmental community group promoting sustainable and resilient lifestyles in and around Framlingham.
 We are members of the International Transition Network which is a group helping to create sustainable, resilient and more self-sufficient communities across the world, and which are more physically and psychologically prepared for the future.

 We run Swap and Mend events to keep items out of landfill, a Community Garden in cooperation with Framlingham College to encourage growing skills and eating local food, a free Energy Saving Course to save energy and cut household bills, a Local Exchange Trading Scheme where individuals can share their skills or possession’s and receive services.
 We work in cooperation with others.

 All are welcome to these activities and they are all free.

 What else can we do about it?
 Reducing carbon dioxide emissions is a good place to start.
 Reducing CO2 emissions means saving energy and saving energy means saving money – something that we can all relate to.
 Protect the environment in other ways is important too, so we want to make the most of our green spaces and perhaps even plant some trees.